About me

 Dr. Emma Hendy PhD, MAPDT01487, Adv.ACHUKI, DTC-CDT

 Over the last few years I have been able to follow my dream of working with people and animals.
-In 2019 I started Pawfect Ability with the aim of providing kind, fun and understanding dog training.
+In 2019 I started Pawfect Ability with the aim of providing kind, fun and supportive dog training.
 This has grown beyond my wildest dreams and I am now working with some amazing people to provide the best advice and support for my clients.

 I currently run a sheep and cattle farm alongside dog training and raising my first child.
 I started teaching biology over 10 years ago at university and as a personal tutor.
 My dog training journey started as a volunteer trainer at a Kennel Club training club several years ago as an obedience and hoopers instructor.
 Since then my love of dogs and dog training has grown.

 Over lockdown Zoe was my partner for my ACE training.
 This was one of the biggest eye opening moments I’ve every had, through learning better observation and listening skills I discovered so much.
 One major outcome was the fact Zoe was in pain.
 We overlook pain in our dogs all the time, just like us they can have a sore spot that effects their personality and behaviour.
 By using freework I was able to see how uncomfortable she was and how I could help her.
 I now use a harness to walk her, she is on pain medication and I changed her diet.
 Over time my old girly came back, she was playing with the others and less likely to snap at them.
 I cannot thank Gemma Hodson (All About the Dog) and Sarah Fisher (Creator of ACE) enough for showing me a new way to work with dogs.
 I now incorporate the principles of freework into all of my training and this has lead to happier dogs that are calmer and more confident to make choices.
-The biggest winner of this has been Parsnip, my very anxious lurcher.
-She lost a lot of social skills over lockdown, has a high chase instinct and very short concentration span.
-Freework and other tools such as stroking the leash (Janet Finley) and TTouch are helping her put on weight and grow in confidence.
-She now does Parkour and has started doing the good hoopers awards.
-We are far from the end of our journey but training a dog takes a lifetime, there are no quick fixes and that is all part of the fun.

 I wanted to start Pawfect Ability to enable everyone to have a chance to enjoy being in a team with their dog.
 From pet owners to competing partnerships everyone can benefit from positive training, if you have a goal we can help you reach it.